Pre-visualization (aka Previz)

 If we’re past the pitching process and have a script in mind, then we agree on what the most high value shots are that would benefit from Previz.

-3. Blocking and Framing in 3D
+3. Blocking and framing in 3D

-I’d say I am faster at setting up a great looking scene in 3D than I am at sketching one by hand.
 The benefits of using 3D is that I can then match lighting to ANY reference, we can use dimensionally accurate models and environments and I can work with your Director or DP to use whatever specific lenses they would use.

 By building a scene in 3D we also very quickly highlight any impossible factors, buildings that might cast shadows, a dolly track that would not be humanly possible to operate, a frame or room where the talent just wont fit in the way we’d hoped.